DTLaboratory/dtlab-ingest-scala-alligator/reference/README.md

 > Example responses

-> Definition of the type
+> Definition of the telemetry extraction spec.

 ```json
 [